pranjals149/Expend/README.md

 1. Material-UI
 2. Stripe-js
 3. React-stripe-js
-4. axios
+4. Axios
 5. firebase
 6. react-currency-format
 7. React

 ### Working of the app

-Firstly, a user need to sign up to the app.
+Firstly, a user needs to sign up for the app.
 On the startup page, there are various products.
 If a user liked that product click on **Add to Basket**.
-Select various products that you like to buy and then click on the top left cart icon to open the cart.
-In the cart, you will see your products and the total amount to be paid.
-A user **remove any item** and proceed further to checkout.
-At the checkout page you will see the total products, total amount and the products that a user is going to buy.
+Then the user will select the products that he/she likes to buy and then click on the **top left cart icon** to open the cart.
+In the cart, user will see your products and the total amount to be paid.
+A user can **remove any item** and can proceeds further to checkout.
+At the checkout page, user will see the total products, total amount, and the products that a user is going to buy.